Buddy Buddy poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Buddy Buddy against these established plot points, we can identify how Billy Wilder utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Buddy Buddy within the comedy genre.

 Billy Wilder's Structural Approach